TangoEnSkai/TangoEnSkai/README.md

 # Summary

-Software Engineer specialised in Microservices with Golang base in Tokyo, currently working at Mercari, Inc., the first unicorn in Japan.
+Software Engineer specialised in Microservices with Golang, currently working at Mercari, Inc., the first unicorn in Tokyo, Japan.

 ## CV